kmugrage/2016-GoCD-workshop/docs/README.md

 Requires Vagrant and a Digital Ocean account.
 This uses a 2GB Digital Ocean Droplet.
 At the time of this writing, the cost of this droplet size is $20 a month / $0.030 per hour.

-1. Clone this repository
+1. Clone the repository at https://github.com/gocd-demo/GoCD-workshop-setup

 ### Set Up SSH keys

 1. If you don't have an SSH key on your system, create one.
+[Basic Instructions](basic.md)
 2. Go to https://cloud.digitalocean.com/settings/security and click Add SSH key
 3. Copy and paste the public key, name it 'GoCD Workshop' (case sensitive)